 First, a bit about the rain.

 We know it tends to rain here.
 Like, a lot.
 When it rains, water flows over hard surfaces like roofs, parking lots, driveways, streets, and lawns where the soil has been packed down.
-As rainwater flows towards ditches and storm drains, it picks up dog poop, lawn chemicals like fertilizer and pesticides, motor vehicle oil, and many other pollutants.
+As rainwater flows towards ditches and storm drains, it picks up dog poop, lawn chemicals like fertilizer and pesticides, motor vehicle oil, and many other pollutants along the way.

-Can you guess where that polluted rainwater goes next?
-Right into our local streams, lakes and wetlands that eventually empty into the Puget Sound.
+That polluted rainwater - also called stormwater runoff - travels without treatment right into our local streams, lakes and wetlands that eventually empty into the Puget Sound.
 That's what we mean by "Puget Sound Starts Here."
-Your actions -- in Bothell or anywhere else in Western Washington -- have an impact.
-It’s your choice whether to make that impact negative or positive.
-We're here to help you understand how to help and why it matters.
+Your actions - in Bothell or anywhere else in Western Washington - have an impact, and we all have the power to help improve water quality.